 In total, 134 products were sampled and tested: 44 blenders, 45 mixers and 45 toasters.
-Formal objections to the standards for blenders, mixers and toasters are in place.
-Only 27 out of 134 products examined were fully compliant with the test programme, which comprised of limited testing to the versions of EN 60335-2-9 and EN 60335-2-14 that were in place before the formal objections were enacted.
-The majority of the samples had multiple nonconformities, and 95% of blenders, 87% of mixers and 20% of toasters, as tested, were noncompliant as per figure below.
-Overall, 32% of samples had major nonconformities or medium risks, 21% had serious nonconformities or high risks, and 24 RAPEX notifications were made.
+Formal objections to the standards for blenders, mixers and toasters were in place at the time of testing.
+The formal objections concerned the potential accessibility of rotating cutting blades and for access to high surface temperatures for toasters.
+Only 27 of the 134 products examined were fully compliant with the test programme, which comprised of testing to selected clauses of the versions of EN 60335-2-9 and EN 60335-2-14 that were in place before the formal objections were enacted.